 Of all the Australian capitals, Adelaide is arguably the most laid-back.
 Sure, there's the month between mid-February and mid-March into which the city crams enough festivals and major events to sustain thrill seekers well into winter.
 Yet, outside that period, things tend to be kept pretty simple and chilled.

-The city's layout resembles a giant grid, you can cross the CBD by car at rush hour in the same time it takes to move 100m along Parramatta Road or Punt Road on a weekend, shops don’t open until 11am on a Sunday, it's renowned worldwide for its churches and there's only one tram line available to travel through the city.
+The city's layout resembles a giant grid, you can cross the CBD by car at rush hour in the same time it takes to move 100m along Parramatta Road or Punt Road on a weekend, shops don’t open until 11am on a Sunday, it's renowned worldwide for its churches and there's a limited tram network available to travel through the city.

 Stop One: The Wheatsheaf Hotel